dehlen/AboutWindowController/README.md

 [PFAboutWindow](https://github.com/perfaram/PFAboutWindow) is a Objective-C-Only library which provides a pretty designed About-Window for your application.
 Is is super easy to show credits, eula and copyright information in a great looking window which is oriented on Xcode6's About-Window design.

 ### Purpose
 Since there was no Swift version of this library I thought I'd convert it by myself.
 You can find a Swift clone of PFAboutWindow in this repository.
 Also the .xib file was migrated to use AutoLayout.
-Everything is supported except for localizing the Buttons and the version label.
+Everything is supported except for localizing the Buttons.
+If you need to localize the buttons you have to add it by yourself by creating a Localizable.strings file.
 Feel free to add it on your own and create a pull request !

 ### Version
 1.0